 With Lumiform’s mobile app, safety managers can easily conduct workplace safety inspections via tablet or smartphone – online or offline.
 The desktop software is used to create digital checklists that can be used to collect data on-site for later analysis.

-Through the app, corrective actions are quickly assigned to team members and their implementation is easily tracked.
-Thanks to easy communication within the team and with third parties, internal processes can be improved, and thus risks can be eliminated up to four times faster.
+Through the app, you can quickly assign corrective actions to team members and easily track implementatio.
+Thanks to easy communication within the team and with third parties, your team can improve internal processes and eliminate risks up to four times faster.
 With Lumiform, responsible employees can implement:

 - The flexible form construction kit makes it possible to create new individual checklists at any time and to adapt them again and again.